Earn high everyday interest rates with the Scotia High Interest Savings Account

 In this article, you’ll learn how a savings account works, the different types of savings accounts available, and how a high interest savings account can help you achieve your financial goals faster.

 A high interest savings account works by paying you interest — often calculated daily and paid monthly — on the balance you keep in the account.
 Thanks to the magic of compound interest, the more you save and the longer you leave it untouched, the more interest you earn.
-It’s a simple, low-maintenance way to build wealth over time.
+It’s a simple, low-maintenance way to build your savings over time.
 It’s like getting paid to save!

 Most HISAs offer variable interest rates, which means the rate of interest can go up or down based on market conditions, the current rate set by the Bank of Canada or the financial institution’s policies.
-Some HISAs even offer tiered rates or premium interest periods, where you can earn a higher interest rate by not making withdrawals for a set number of days — like Scotiabank’s MomentumPLUS Savings Account.1

 Open a savings account online or in branch

-A savings account offers many useful benefits, including:
+A HISA offers many useful benefits, including:

 Safety: CDIC insurance protects your deposits if your financial institution fails (goes bankrupt).
 Putting your money in a savings account is much safer than stuffing it in a cookie jar or under your mattress because it's insured by the Canada Deposit Insurance Corporation (CDIC).
-CDIC insurance protects your deposits if your financial institution fails (goes bankrupt).

 Liquidity: Compared to putting your money in a GIC, a savings account allows you immediate access to your money should you need it.

 Interest: Putting your money into a HISA allows you to earn more passive income through interest than you would with a regular savings account.
 Interest is the amount a lender charges to loan money.
 Or, in this case, the interest rate is the amount of money you're awarded for saving your money in a HISA.
 The interest rate you earn can vary based on where you save your money, how much you save and how long you save.
+With the Scotia HISA, your interest rate is based on your Total Relationship Balance.1

 Reduce temptation: Putting your money into a savings account can help reduce the temptation to spend.
 Automating your savings (even a tiny amount per week), will eliminate any temptations altogether and will give you that feeling of accomplishment each month when you check your balances.